 New brothel to open in Storey County

-A successful brothel can be an economic windfall for the county, generating between $200,000 and $250,000 in taxes annually, according to Storey County officials.
+A successful brothel can be an economic windfall for the county, generating between $200,000 and $250,000 in room taxes annually, according to county Commissioner Bob Kershaw.